qifanhuang/Bayesian-Inference-Pipeline-with-Parallel-Computing/README.md

 &nbsp;
 ## Description
-A C++ parallel program using the Master/Slave scheme.
-This program aims to do Bayesian inference in logistic regression and implements  Metropolis-Hastings Algorithm
+Built and prototyped the Master/Slave scheme of Metropolis-Hastings algorithm for Bayesian logistic regression.